 So to insist that probabilities are, on the contrary, properties of things in the real material world is to preclude a clear understanding of what science is.
 We cannot distinguish between models and reality if the distinction is hopelessly blurred at the outset.
 And such confusion is incalculably dangerous.
 That's no exaggeration in a world whose fate depends on a clear understanding of science, and on the wise use of science.
 Here's a conference talk that pursues these points a bit further (pdf, 1.2 Mbyte), first given on 26 September 2007.
 (Of course there's no original thought here -- the clarifying ideas go back to Plato, Kant, Laplace and R. T. Cox and have been well vindicated by experimental psychology in recent decades, including systematic and detailed studies of the walking-lights phenomenon.)

 Participation in the 2006 Chapman Conference on Jets and Annular Structures in Geophysical Fluids prompted me to make available a scan of my 1970 paper bearing on the anti-frictional self-sharpening of jets (J. Fluid Mech.
 40, 273-306) On the non-separable baroclinic parallel flow instability problem, as two .pdf (acrobat) files (ca. 1 Mbyte each, © 1970 Cambridge University Press).
 Here's the first .pdf file, pp. 273-290, and here's the second, pp. 291-306.
 Similarly, here's a scan of my 1982 paper to J. Meteorol.
 Soc.
 Japan, 60, 37-65, How well do we understand the dynamics of stratospheric warmings?, in which the fully nonlinear jet-sharpening problem is discussed on page 47.
 The key idea, that jet self-sharpening results simply from potential-vorticity mixing at the side of the jet, is summarized in Figure 5 on that page.
 This may be the first appearance of the idea in print; and the idea seems to be of generic importance for understanding strong jets, such as the Gulf Stream and the great atmospheric jetstreams, though less so for the weaker jets often found in "beta-turbulence" experiments.
 Again the full paper comes as two .pdf files: here's the first .pdf file, pp. 37-50 (1.3Mbyte), and here's the second, pp. 51-65 (1.5Mbyte).
 For a broader view of jets in general see below (Marshall Rosenbluth Lecture and a recent AGU talk).
 And here is my big Meteorology at the Millennium review encompassing jet-sharpening and global-scale atmospheric circulations and the `solar spinoff' from all this, the breakthrough in understanding the solar tachocline.

 Jet self-sharpening, potential-vorticity mixing and angular-momentum changes are interrelated in a subtle way that may appear paradoxical.
 For instance, the natural jet self-sharpening process causes the jet core to accelerate while reducing the total angular momentum.
-How this works is clarified in a paper by Richard Wood and myself, A general theorem on angular-momentum changes due to potential vorticity mixing and on potential-energy changes due to buoyancy mixing, (.pdf, 0.8 Mbyte, © 2010 American Meteorological Society), now out in J. Atmos.
+How this works is clarified in a paper by Richard Wood and myself, A general theorem on angular-momentum changes due to potential vorticity mixing and on potential-energy changes due to buoyancy mixing, (.pdf, 0.8 Mbyte, © 2010 American Meteorological Society), J. Atmos.
 Sci 67, 1261-1274.
 Its corollaries include a new nonlinear stability theorem for shear flows.

 For light relief, if you fancy it, here's my `geophysical' completion of Lewis Fry Richardson's famous turbulence ditty (like all these things, not completely accurate).

 More importantly, here at last are the hyperbalance equations (final version), a new and surprising twist to the story of astonishingly accurate high-order balanced models.
 The papers have now appeared in J. Atmos.
 Sci.
 64, 1782-1793 and 1794-1810 (June 2007), and reprints are available here.
-The abovementioned short paper in ADGEO includes a brief summary of the hyperbalance equations (.pdf, 0.16 Mbyte), related in turn to a discussion of the latest examples of imbalance and inertia-gravity-wave radiation -- Lighthill and non-Lighthill -- now out in J. Atmos.
+The abovementioned short paper in ADGEO includes a brief summary of the hyperbalance equations (.pdf, 0.16 Mbyte), related in turn to a discussion of the latest examples of imbalance and inertia-gravity-wave radiation -- Lighthill and non-Lighthill -- in J. Atmos.
 Sci.
 66, 1315-1326 (May 2009), in the Special Collection on `Spontaneous Imbalance'.
 The title is Spontaneous imbalance and hybrid vortex-gravity structures (.pdf, 0.7 Mbyte, © 2009 American Meteorological Society).

 Here are two papers reporting fundamental advances in wave-mean interaction theory (work with Oliver Bühler, J. Fluid Mech 492, 207-230 and J. Fluid Mech 534, 67-95.
 I am also making available here the 1985 McIntyre-Palmer paper justifying, via wave-mean interaction theory, our fundamental definition of wave breaking (pdf file, 0.9Mbyte), and its precursors in Nature (1983, pdf file, 1.2Mbyte), in J. Atmos.
 Terrest.
 Phys (1984, pdf file, 1.4 Mbyte), and in J. Fluid Mech.